 Used Acura NSX For Sale

-In 2007, a new NSX was confirmed to be in the works featuring either a V10 or a V6 significantly altered from the original powerplant.
+In 2007, a new flagship super car was confirmed to be in the works featuring either a V10 or a V6 significantly altered from the original powerplant.
 The new 2017 Acura NSX for sale concept is produced in the United States and will be available in 2016 with the V6 engine configuration and a price tag of $155,000.
 Derived from the F-1 used by the company, the new supercar V6 retains the longitudinally mounted mid-engine layout but adds three additional electric motors for increased hybrid power, acceleration, and fuel economy.
 A roadster version of the second generation may be available in the future if anything is to be gleaned from the 2012 SEMA auto show concept.

 A new nine-speed dual clutch automatic transmission is paired with a direct drive hybrid motor/generator.
 Power is stored in a lithium-ion battery mounted low in the chassis.
 This energy is channeled to the front wheels by a Twin Motor Unit (TMU).
 Powering each front wheel independently, it can induce yaw while cornering to provide incredible lateral grip.